zach7815/WeatherDashboard/README.md

-# Frontend Mentor - Fullstack Weather Dashboard
+ Fullstack Weather Dashboard

 A Fullstack web application using React JS for the front end with Node JS and Express JS for the backend.
+For hosting reasons the project and front end files are hosted in different repos.
+See the likens section below to see them seperately or the full stack files.

 ## Table of contents